Simple Christmas Decorations That Anyone Can Do

 Float Away With Me

 Floating cranberries and evergreens in a large vase makes for a simple and festive holiday table decoration.
 You can add clippings from attractive outdoor plants like holly and succulents as I have done in this festive holiday flower arrangement or you can simply add a few floating candles and light them up.
-This will last you for a few weeks as long as you change of the water when it starts to turn pink (every 4 days or so).
+This will last you for a few weeks as long as you change out the water when it starts to turn pink (every 4 days or so).
 The cranberries will last many water changes; they are used to being in water (they are bog plants) and they don’t decompose quickly.
 Read more about festive uses for cranberries here.

 Some of the links in this post are affiliate links.

-Make a simple wreath with a big impact my wrapping a battery-operated set of string lights around the grapevine wreath.
+Make a simple wreath with a big impact my wrapping a battery-operated set of string lights around a grapevine wreath.
 If you want, add an ornament, and hang.
 Turn on the lights and in just a few minutes you have a gorgeous decoration for your door or wall.
 Look for battery operated lights with an on/off switch cycles automatically as it saves battery life without you needing to remember to turn it off.
 I haven’t quite figured out how many hours the cycle is but it seems to work well in my favor.
 If they ever are off when I like to have them on I just flick the switch and they cycle from there.
 Smart!

-Making a fresh evergreen wreath is not that difficult but it does take a little bit more time than these other projects.
+Making a fresh evergreen wreath is not that difficult, but it does take a little bit more time than these other projects.
 If you have the desire to make one, you can see how to do it here.
 Once you have a wreath, here’s an ad on that will really make it shine: wrap a string of decorative pinecone lights, again with the battery pack, and flick the switch.
 Here are some string lights with stars, pinecones, or snowflakes that would work well!

 Stars, Balls, and Evergreens